 10. Taught students who have not paid all outstanding tuition fees by the end of week 11 of Semester Two shall normally be suspended from their programme of study.
 In extenuating circumstances the Academic Registrar may approve alternative action.

-11. Where a taught student is suspended from their studies in accordance with paragraph 10 hereof;
+11. Where a taught student is suspended from their studies in accordance with paragraph 10 hereof:

 i. the student shall not be considered by a Programme or Review Board until the suspension has been lifted